epam/hub-extensions/documentation/hub-component-terraform.md

 and place one one of the following files in the component directory:  `kustomization.yaml`, `kustomization.yaml.template` or `kustomization.yaml.gotemplate`

-Then hub will be able detect this component as helm component and call provisioning script: [hub-component-kustomize](https://github.com/agilestacks/hub-extensions/blob/master/hub-component-kustomize) .
+Then hubctl will be able detect this component as helm component and call provisioning script: [hub-component-kustomize](https://github.com/agilestacks/hub-extensions/blob/master/hub-component-kustomize) .

 ### Input parameters